 I knew they would come in handy one day!

+This is a very quick and affordable Christmas craft.
 I made three Christmas cloches (dinosaur terrariums), in the end, one for each son.
 That meant a lot of Nutella was eaten.
 However, I did find some great Nutella recipes on Pinterest.

 - Empty Nutella jar – The small jars with the plastic cap lids that can be used as drinking glasses afterward.
+If they aren’t in your local supermarket, try an Italian deli.
+My Italian deli always has this style of Nutella jar in stock.

 - Wood slices – Either cut your own or you should be able to buy these in any craft store.
 You want ones that are just slightly larger than the circumference of a Nutella jar.